Transborder Studies, MAS

 Degree Awarded: MAS Transborder Studies

-The MAS program in transborder studies is designed for students interested in border issues and communities.
+The Master of Advanced Study in transborder studies is designed for students interested in border issues and communities.
 Students learn from interdisciplinary scholars in both the social sciences and humanities to develop their individualized plan of study and focus area.

 Students have the opportunity to engage in innovative research or applied experiences, or they may focus their plan of study on a more professional and applied track.